kevin-foreman/team-portfolio-generator/README.md

 To use this application follow the installation instructions above, and initialize the application on the command line with "node index.js."

-An example screenshot is added below to show the output.
+An example screenshot is added below to show the output, and a sample html file generated with this application is in the root directory.

 ## Technologies
-JavaScript, Node.js, inquirer.js
+JavaScript, Node.js, inquirer.js, jest.js, html, css, bootstrap

 ## Tests
 Tested positive generation of employee classes with Jest.